AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

  If you would like to contribute, feel free to submit any changes at this github repository, or, for small changes, feel free to message me or leave a comment.
 You can also report innacuracies or missing information through Github's issue tracker if you are not familiar with how Git works.

+Due to Reddit's character limitations on posts, I am going to break these change lists up into separate posts, with the deadline for each palace being the delimiting factor.
+This first one covers all changes found between the prologue and 5/2, which is the deadline for the first palace.

  Thank you so much for reading!